Government accepts ED officer Rajeshwar Singh's VRS; may contest UP polls on BJP ticket

 The officer has had a share of controversies, including an instance in June 2018, when the Finance Ministry submitted a secret report to the Supreme Court, apparently carrying details of a phone call received by the officer from Dubai.

-The government had also launched an investigation against Rajeshwar Singh for his letter in which he had made a scathing attack on the then revenue secretary Hasmukh Adhia questioning him if the latter had developed animosity against him by "siding with scamsters and their affiliates."
+The government had also launched an investigation against Rajeshwar Singh for his letter in which he had made a scathing attack on the then revenue secretary Hasmukh Adhia.

+Singh had sought to know from Adhia if he had sided with scamsters and their affiliates.

-Rajeshwar Singh was subsequently issued a notice seeking an explanation for alleged "insubordination" in the context of this letter by the revenue department, to which he has replied with a "regret" and had explained his side of the story.
+The revenue department had subsequently issued him a notice seeking an explanation for alleged insubordination, to which he replied with a “regret” and explained his side of the story.

 Singh, who carried out numerous encounters during his stint in the uniform, is married to IPS officer Laxmi Singh, who is currently serving as the Inspector General of Lucknow police range.